The story of Naaman is one of a man dominated by shame.

 Thankfully as Christians, there is a beautiful and comforting benefit in store for us whenever we feel we’ve been robbed.

-One of the hardest things for me in the past 20 years is the loneliness of chronic illness.
+One of the hardest things for me in the past 20 years is experiencing the loneliness chronic illness evokes.

 In the early days, I struggled on my own with very few people understanding the impact the pain was having on my mental state, making me feel even more isolated.